Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

 \textit{Demographic covariates.} The model also accounts for areal characteristics that might influence intercounty migration.
 These include demographic characteristics of the sending and receiving counties, from basic geo-demographic statistics to demographic compositions.

-Classic models from spatial econometrics suggest that migration rates are positively associated with the population sizes of the sending and receiving regions, but negatively associated with their distance, with a general power law form (\citealt{boyle_exploring_2014,zipf_p1_1946,zipf_human_1949}).
+Classic models from spatial econometrics (a.k.a.~the gravity model) suggest that migration rates are positively associated with the population sizes of the sending and receiving regions, but negatively associated with their distance, with a general power law form (\citealt{boyle_exploring_2014,poot_gravity_2016,zipf_p1_1946,zipf_human_1949}).
 Such models can be expressed by a linear combination of population and distance in the log space.
 Formally,

 where $M_{AB}$ is the migration volume from $A$ to $B$, $P$ is the regional population, $D$ is the inter-regional distance, $\beta$ is a covariate vector, and $\varepsilon$ is the residual. \cite{almquist_predicting_2015} suggest that this may arise from the volume of interpersonal contacts between regions, which also frequently scales in power law form.
-Although we do not use a regression model of this type here, we emulate this class of effects within our own model by incorporating (1) the log populations for the sending and receiving counties and (2) the log distance between counties (in kilometers) as predictors of inter-county migration rates.
-We also include population densities of sending and receiving counties (in thousand people per squared-kilometer), since \cite{cohen_international_2008} discovered that population density is a critical factor in predicting international migration flows.
+Although we do not use a regression model of this type here, we emulate this class of effects within our own model by incorporating (1) the log populations for the sending and receiving counties and (2) the log distance between counties (in kilometers) as predictors of inter-county migration rates; this means that our models can be considered as an extension of the gravity model.
+We also include population densities of sending and receiving counties (in thousand people per squared-kilometer), since \cite{cohen_international_2008} has shown that population density is a critical factor in predicting international migration flows.
 We use data from the 2010 Census for the covariates listed above.

-For demographic composition, the model first considers age structure of sending and receiving counties, as \cite{kim_determinants_2010} discovered that population are more likely to leave younger countries towards older countries in international migration.
+For demographic composition, the model first considers the age structure of sending and receiving counties, as \cite{kim_determinants_2010} found that migrants are more likely to leave younger countries towards older countries in the context of international migration.
 Using the 2010 Census, the potential support ratio (PSR) equals to the ratio of population aging 15-64 over population aging 65+, which is the inverse of dependency ratio in demography literature; the higher PSR, the younger the population.

 Racial composition could influence the mobility of population as well, as extant literature found different patterns of internal migration between racial groups (\citealt{crowder_neighborhood_2012, sharkey_geographic_2015}).
 Hence, besides the dissimilarity of racial composition between counties, we also consider the racial composition of the sending county to account for the varying mobility of different groups, as measured by the proportion of each racial category in the population.